 How Do You Use Retin A Correctly?

-My readers and patients know that I’m a big tretinoin fan; I love the results you get from this powerful anti-acne and anti-aging skin care product.
-It’s tricky to use, though.
-Tretinoin doesn’t combine with some other key skin care ingredients, it’s light sensitive, you have to train your skin to get used to tretinoin, and your skin has to be perfectly dry before applying tretinoin or else it will cause even more irritation.
+My readers and patients know that I'm a big tretinoin fan and retinoid fan; I love the results you get from these powerful anti-acne and anti-aging skin care products.
+Using tretinoin and other retinoids like non-prescription retinol is tricky though.
+Tretinoin and retinol don't combine with some other key skin care ingredients, retinoids are light sensitive, and you have to train your skin to get used to tretinoin and retinol.
+If you are using tretinoin, your skin has to be perfectly dry before applying tretinoin or else it will cause even more irritation.

 These three recent questions from different readers show how much confusion surrounds the use of this powerful, skin care medicine: